 - The Parliamentary system in India is based on the British Parliamentary model.

-- The tradition of the Trust Vote and the Motion of No Confidence is the legacy of the British.
+- The tradition of the Trust Vote and the Motion of No Confidence is a legacy of the British.

 - India’s Parliamentary system is based on Britain’s Westminster model.
 By the logic of Westminster, you elect a legislature to form the executive and when the executive doesn’t command a secure majority in the legislative assembly, the Government falls.
 In this model, the elected lower house is important.